pattonsgirl/CEG3120/Projects/Project4/README.md

 The "cloud" agrees, and therefore cloud services created templates.
 In AWS, these are called CloudFormation templates.
 In these files, you layout every detail of how you want your EC2 setup to be, from VPC to instance(s).
 AWS CloudFormation can take these files as input, and feed the values into API calls that create and configure the resources.

-Create a folder in your repo named `Project2` that contains your deliverables:
+Create a folder in your repo named `AWS-CF` that contains your deliverables:
 - a **CloudFormation template named `YOURNAME-CF.yml`**.
   - A [base YAML template - `cf-template.yml`](cf-template.yml) has been provided for you.
 Due to how many things are in these templates, I would use this base and make the modifications requested.
 You can Google how these are defined the way they are, additional parameters, etc.
 - a `README.md` file that includes: